Meals from the Heart program:

 2. Is this opportunity available at all three locations?

 - Because the safety and security of our residents is a top priority, we have instituted a policy that requires everyone over the age of 18 to present a valid form of identification and check-in through a system that searches the National Sex Offender Registry.
-Upon check-in, you will receive a visitor badge to wear while you prepare the meal.
+Upon check-in, you will receive a visitor badge.
 Please make sure that everyone in your group receives this notice.
 Without an ID, we will be unable to check you into the Ronald McDonald House.
 Thank you so much for helping us keep our families safe.

 4. What time are meals served?